Rebraws/Rebraws.github.io/_posts/2022-02-26-CppDetectMemberVariables.md

-So now that we have a template specialization, when we instantiate the template has_member_variable, if the class contains a member variable with the name mNumber the compiler is going to use the specialized template
+So now that we have a template specialization, when we instantiate the template has_member_variable if the class contains a member variable with the name mNumber the compiler is going to use the specialized template

 Let's see has_member_variable in an example